amitofsk/dandy/docs/Dandy.md

 - microcontr/analogToComputerCP.py
 - microcontr/analogToComputerArd.ino

-In this section, we'll detail how to send analog data from a microcontroller to a computer and display the result in a GUI.
+In this section, we'll detail how to send numerical data from a microcontroller to a computer and display the result in a GUI.
 In this section, the analog data will come from a potentiometer wired in to the microcontroller.
 However, you can directly replace that potentiometer with a thermistor, pressure sensor, accelerometer, or other type of analog sensor.

+NOTE... we send characters and cast them in the receiver...

 ### 8.1 DANDY widgets for analog inputs, no hardware